alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-food-and-agricultural-products.markdown

 ###Fees

-It usually costs £13.87 to get a plant health certificate if you don’t need an inspection or laboratory examination.
+It costs £13.87 to get a plant health certificate and £36.35 for a lab examination.

-If you need to test soil samples, the certificate will cost a minimum of £99.36
+If an inspector needs to come to your site to test potatoe soil, £49.68 for every 15 minutes and a a minimum of £99.36.

 ###Reduced fees